MSUSEL/msusecl-pique-data/README.md

 What follows are the recommended methods of accessing data for use with PIQUE.
-These opinionated tools provide classes necessary for authenticating, configuring, and executing calls to third-party api's.
-They are designed with current needs in mind, but are extensible to allow for consumption of new data sources.
+These opinionated tools provide classes necessary for authenticating, configuring, and executing calls to third-party of new data sources.
 Additionally, PIQUE offers preconfigured tooling for building a mirror of the NVD using MongoDB and docker.
 Both api consumption utilities, and database access utilities are discussed in detail below.